dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 - On the main page, users click on the add-task button to go to the add-task screen to add a task.
 - After tasks have been created, Users can long press on the task to either delete the task or set it to pending or complete.
 - Users can log out from the app by clicking on their profile image displayed by firebase on the main screen and this will send them to the settings screen for them to log out.
+- On the task page users can add, remove and schedule activities.
+They will receive reminders through alarms when the tasks are due.
+-